 Marks Gate, Barking & Dagenham

 Around 600bc a fortified hilltop village was established here, of which almost nothing remains but the hill itself.
-The medieval manor of Marks was one of Barking’s oldest free tenements (an estate held for life or longer), with its own manor court from the fourteenth century and special rights in Hainault Forest.
+The medieval manor of Marks was one of Barking’s oldest free tenements (an estate held for life or longer), with its own manor court from the 14th century and special rights in Hainault Forest.

 Marks Hall, the 20-bedroom moated manor house, was built in the mid-15th century and demolished in 1808.
 The estate, which was much reduced over the centuries, was sold to the Crown in 1855.
 It is now part of Warren Hall Farm, where part of the moat survives, as does a 17th-century brick barn, which is still in use.